ganeshthanga/microsoft-devops-workshop/03_kubernetes_aks/04_deploying_stateless_apps/01_deployments.md

 deployment "nginx-deployment" rolled back
 ```

-Alternatively, you can rollback to a specific revision by specify that in --to-revision:
+Alternatively, you can rollback to a specific revision by specify that in `--to-revision`:
 ```
 $ kubectl rollout undo deployment/nginx-deployment --to-revision=1
 deployment "nginx-deployment" rolled back